danialgoodwin/dev/a---level-up/amazon-interview-cheat-sheet.md

 2.1.
 It was about the Marketplace team I would work on and where they are at.
 3. Received email about flying out to Seattle and email with interview prep.
 4. Five interviews + lunch.
 About half coding and half questions about prior experience and relating to their leadership principles.
-5. Found out results next business day.
+5. Found out results (via call) within a few business days.